Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2020--sample-paper-7.md

 </div>
 <div class='question question'>

 In a car park there are $60$ cars.  of the cars are red and $20\%$ of the cars are blue.
-How many cares are there that are neither red nor blue?
+How many cars are there that are neither red nor blue?

 </div>
 <div class='workings'>